 - Rob Maschi, P.T., DPT, CSCS, is a senior physical therapist in the Sports Rehabilitation and Performance Center at Hospital for Special Surgery.
 He is a Certified Strength and Conditioning Specialist (NSCA) and specializes in prevention and rehabilitation of running injuries.
 Dr. Maschi has developed a Runners Analysis program that incorporates video motion analysis of running mechanics and program development for injured and healthy runners.
 A competitive marathon runner and triathlete, he has competed in five marathons, placing in the top 10 percent for the New York City and Chicago marathons.
 He has lectured nationally on running injuries and sports medicine topics.

 - Riley J. Williams III, M.D., is director of the Institute for Cartilage Repair at HSS and specializes in the field of shoulder, knee and elbow surgery.
-He holds dual appointments in both the Sports Medicine and Shoulder Service and the Research Division.
+He holds dual appointments in both the Sports Medicine Service and the Research Division.
 Dr. Williams' clinical and research interests include cartilage repair and transplantation, arthroscopic shoulder repair and stabilization, anterior cruciate and posterior cruciate ligament reconstruction and elbow ligament reconstruction.
 He serves as head team physician for Nets Basketball, the New York Red Bulls and Iona College Department of Athletics and has served as associate team physician for the New York Mets and the New York Football Giants.
 Dr. Williams is also an active member of the New York Road Runners.

 - Jordan Metzl, M.D., is dedicated to the treatment of sports injuries in child and adolescent athletes.
 He has lectured widely on the increased prevalence of overuse injuries in young athletes and is the author of two critically acclaimed books, The Young Athlete: A Sports Doctor's Complete Guide for Parents (Little Brown, 2002) and Sports Medicine in the Pediatric Office.
 In addition, he is the medical columnist for Triathlete magazine.
 His areas of expertise include performance enhancing drug use in athletes, concussion, overuse injuries, running injuries and triathlon injuries.
 Dr. Metzl is a five-time Ironman Triathlete, a twenty-five-time marathon runner and a former college soccer player.